 There are a number of ways in which you can stop fabric from fraying.
 Fraying is common with fabrics and can often occur in items that are well used, worn or older.

 To stop a piece of fabric from fraying you can work on a few different techniques.
-There are ways you can stop fabric from fraying with a sewing machine and without.
+There are ways you can stop the fabric from fraying with a sewing machine and without.

 A sewn finish can often be better for finish products, garments to make them last longer, wash better and generally be in better condition.
 These are the best ways on how to keep raw fabric edges from fraying.

 An overlocked edge or a serger stitch is done on an overlocker/serger.
 This passes the raw fabric edge through the machine, trimming and then binding the edge in a complex stitch.